| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 are many questions related to oil in our type of pumps we have a separate section just for

 oil questions and tech support.
 Hot link to Oil Problems.
+Oil in the System We found oil from the pump inside our system when

 we came in this morning.
 Hot Link for explanation and solutions.